-Prospecting - You are still gathering information and doing research to identifying if there is a need for your tool or service.
+Prospecting - You are still gathering information and doing research to identify if there is a need for your tool or service.
 All Spiro opportunities default to the prospecting stage.

 Proposing - You have submitted a quote or a proposal.
 If price is being discussed then we consider you in the proposing stage.